Yuvraj-Tharu/6CS014-HJ1-Complex-Systems/README.md

 The agent should plan the shortest route that starts at the start location (e.g. delivery depot), visits each delivery or drop-off location and returns to the start location.

+////
+When the agent reaches the goal point, the ACO script is disabled and the pathfing script is enabled.
+The agent then returns to the starting point using the A* algorithm.